-- Review and improve top search queries.
+- Review and enhance top search queries.
 Even small changes in your top-ranked products can “drive incremental conversion uplifts” that make a big difference.
 Consider adding a synonym or content update to these queries and monitor the results.

 - Invest time in improving long-tail queries.
 You know your business best–this requires intensive tailoring to content and customer behavior.
 Here’s an LB guide to ensure that long-tail search is set up to meet your customers’ needs.

-Ever heard of relevance engineering?
+Have you ever heard of relevance engineering?

 Pro Tip: You could invest in a search and relevance engineer, or you could check out our app!
 Yes, Luigi’s Box was featured in the Search Insights report:

 “The community is also stepping up to fill the relevance engineering gap with tools and techniques.
-Luigi’s Box, winner of the Best Startup category at the British Computer Society’s annual Search Solutions Awards, provides a powerful online dashboard for search queries.”
+Luigi’s Box, a winner of the Best Startup category at the British Computer Society’s annual Search Solutions Awards, provides a powerful online dashboard for search queries.”

 If you take away one thing from this…

 Let it be the importance of relevance.
-This new buzzword in the world of search, and category of search specialization, has been developing for a good reason: It’s the wrong word choice to say that eCommerce site shoppers want good or even great results; they want relevant results to what they’ve searched.
+This new buzzword in the world of search, and category of search specialization, has been developing for a good reason: It’s the wrong word choice to say that e-commerce site shoppers want good or even great results; they want relevant results to what they’ve searched.

 This shouldn’t exclude non-native English speakers.
 Although English is a major international language, if a large percentage of your site users are from countries where this is a second or third language, you may want to strongly consider how you can add or enhance search in their mother tongue to improve customer satisfaction and sales.